Giro d’Italia 2021 : The Beautiful Race Commences in Piedmont

 The 2021 edition of the Giro d’Italia commences on Saturday 8th May and is the 104th edition of the race.
 It is also the 90th edition of the maglia rosa, used to signify the leader and winner of the race, and the 160th anniversary of the unification of Italy, with its commencement in Turin celebrating this great city becoming the country’s first capital in 1861.
 So, as the first stage’s ITT rolls through the streets of Turin, it marks a significant day for not only the Giro d’Italia, but also Italy and the history of Italian road racing.

-As stages 2 and 3 traverse through the Piemonte countryside, we take the time here to reflect on our own Tour of Piemonte which also meanders across the beautiful, undulating landscape, and share some of our Piemonte highlights and favourites with you – which you may see on the Giro broadcast for now and hopefully enjoy in person one day.
+As stages 2 and 3 traverse through the Piedmont countryside, we take the time here to reflect on our own Tour of Piedmont which also meanders across the beautiful, undulating landscape, and share some of our Piedmont highlights and favourites with you – which you may see on the Giro broadcast for now and hopefully enjoy in person one day.

 Our Favourite Towns